WMBX

-WMBX (102.3 FM "X 102.3") is a commercial radio station licensed to Jensen Beach, Florida.
+WMBX (102.3 FM, "X 102.3") is a commercial radio station licensed to Jensen Beach, Florida.
 It serves the West Palm Beach and Treasure Coast areas, broadcasting an urban adult contemporary radio format.
 WMBX is owned by Hubbard Broadcasting.
 Its studios and offices are in West Palm Beach.
 On weekday mornings, it carries The Steve Harvey Morning Show from Premiere Networks.

 The transmitter is located on the west side of Jonathan Dickinson State Park in Hobe Sound, Florida.
-The tower is 965 feet in height above average terrain (HAAT).
-Also sharing WMBX's transmitter tower are stations WIRK and WKGR.
-WMBX has an effective radiated power (ERP) of 100,000 watts, the maximum for non-grandfathered FM stations.
+The tower is 965 feet in height above average terrain (HAAT), and shares a transmitter tower with WIRK and WKGR.
+WMBX has an effective radiated power (ERP) of 100,000 watts.
 It sometimes can be picked up as far south as Miami, as far north as Cocoa Beach and as far west as Moore Haven.

 History

-On December 10, 1983, the station signed on as WHLG.
+On December 10, 1980, the station signed on as WHLG.
 It was a rare radio station in that era, owned and run by a woman.
 Genevieve Glascock was both the owner and general manager.
 The station aired a beautiful music format and had studios in Stuart, Florida.
 It was powered at only 3,000 watts, a fraction of its current output.
 From 1997 to 2001, the station played an adult contemporary format, under the branding Mix 102.3 and changing the call sign to WMBX.

-X 102.3 launched on October 23, 2001, airing a rhythmic contemporary format, retaining the WMBX call sign.
+On October 23, 2001, X 102.3 was launched and airing a rhythmic contemporary format, and retaining the WMBX call sign.
 The station hosted its first concert on November 6, 2009 at the South Florida Fair Grounds, titled "X-Fest 2009."
 Acts included Clipse and Mario.

 In 2006, R&R moved WMBX from the Rhythmic panel to the Urban panel.
-But in May 2007, R&R moved the station back to the Rhythmic panel due to a shift in its direction which switched to a broader Rhythmic playlist.
+In May 2007, R&R moved the station back to the Rhythmic panel due to a shift in its direction which switched to a broader Rhythmic playlist.

-On April 10, 2012, CBS Radio announced that it was selling WMBX and its sister stations in West Palm Beach to Palm Beach Broadcasting for $50 Million, pending FCC approval.
+On April 10, 2012, CBS Radio announced that it was selling WMBX and its sister stations in West Palm Beach to Palm Beach Broadcasting for $50 million, pending FCC approval.
 The station's Rhythmic format and airstaff were retained under the new owners.
-After sister station WUUB (B106.3) dropped its adult R&B format in February 2013 to become the West Palm Beach affiliate of ESPN Radio upon being sold to Good Karma, WMBX gravitated its direction to the broader urban contemporary format and added more R&B to its playlist.
+After sister station WUUB dropped its adult R&B format in February 2013 to become the West Palm Beach affiliate of ESPN Radio upon being sold to Good Karma, WMBX gravitated its direction to the broader urban contemporary format and added more R&B to its playlist.

-On May 13, 2013, WMBX began airing the Steve Harvey Morning Show weekdays from 6:00 to 10:00 a.m., using Reggie Dee to provide local content during breaks.
+On May 13, 2013, WMBX began airing the Steve Harvey Morning Show weekdays from 6 to 10 am, using Reggie Dee to provide local content during breaks.

 On February 25, 2016, Digity, LLC (parent company of Palm Beach Broadcasting) and its 124 radio stations were acquired by Alpha Media for $264 million.

 On September 27, 2018, Alpha Media announced the sale of its West Palm Beach stations to Hubbard Broadcasting.
 The sale was consummated on January 23, 2019 at a purchase price of $88 million.